 Some common dental problems to be aware of include:

 If your dentist diagnoses you with a dental problem, don’t be afraid to ask questions.
-You can also do your own research with reputable sources, such as the Smile Generation blog.
 Learning about the causes of the problem, and its possible treatments could help you take better care of your teeth in the future.

 Dentists may offer multiple treatment options for common dental problems.
 Learning about the different treatment options available to you can help you make an informed decision about how to proceed.